 Method of Judging

 The Judges should bear in mind they are looking for potential for the future, and recognize that unfortunately, all too often, the horse with the most potential may not be the one which is presented in the best manner.
-Judges are looking for a kind, wiling, athletic, moving horse with a promising jumping technique that, with correct training, will develop physically and mentally into a safe and enjoyable mount for an adult amateur or young rider or at the one star level or below.
+Judges are looking for a kind, wiling, athletic, moving horse with a promising jumping technique that, with correct training, will develop physically and mentally into a safe and enjoyable mount for an adult amateur or young rider or at the two star level or below.

 In the dressage phase, unlike a normal dressage test, marks are not given for individual movements.
 Three correct and regular gaits are the qualities that judges will be seeking.
 Horses should not be marked down for displaying a little exuberance, though a willing temperament should be considered a positive factor.
 The judge will have to weigh the influence of the rider; a good rider may present a well balanced, smooth test from perhaps a moderate, not scopey horse while a novice rider may even hinder a good horse from showing its true worth.
 Likewise in the jumping we are looking for a kind, safe, athletic horse with good technique and a horse with these qualities should not necessarily be penalized for knocking down a fence providing he learns from his mistake.
 Nor should a horse be penalized for a rider’s mistake; however, a horse’s reaction to a rider’s error should be used to inform the overall score either positively or negatively.
 While the majority of the course should be jumped at the canter, a horse will not be penalized for jumping out of the trot.